By Eli Chanoff, 23andMe Research Associate

 Non-motor Phenotypes

 In addition to motor symptoms, several non-motor phenotypes have been linked to Parkinson’s disease.
-However, many of these such as constipation and cognitive changes also occur in non-PD populations and like PD also increase in frequency with age, making the selection of appropriate controls very important.
+However, many of these, such as constipation and cognitive changes, also occur in non-PD populations, and PD also increases in frequency with age, making the selection of appropriate controls very important.

-In the first chart below, we show results from our survey for a few non-motor PD phenotypes.
+The first chart below shows results from our survey for a few non-motor PD phenotypes.
 This chart shows the percentage of carriers and non-carriers who reported having trouble concentrating on things, like reading the newspaper or watching television, or who felt down, depressed, or hopeless on at least half of the days in the previous two weeks.
 It also includes those who reported having fewer than three bowel movements in a typical week.

-These data do not show a clear difference between carriers and non-carriers for their risk of developing certain non-motor phenotypes.
+These data do not clearly show a difference in the risk of developing certain non-motor phenotypes between carriers and non-carriers.

-Our survey also asks for additional pieces of participants’ health histories so as to assess possible links between other health conditions and Parkinson’s disease.
-Finding an association between PD and another condition may suggest that there are similarities between the biological pathways underlying either disease.
-Beyond that, establishing these associations also helps us understand the significance of different PD risk factors.
+Our survey also asks for additional pieces of participants’ health histories to assess possible links between other health conditions and Parkinson’s disease.
+Finding an association between PD and another condition may suggest similarities between the biological pathways underlying either disease.
+Establishing these associations also helps us understand the significance of different PD risk factors.

 In this second chart, we show results for a few conditions that are thought to have some relationship with PD.
-It shows the percentage of carriers and non-carriers who have been diagnosed with or treated for restless leg syndrome, head injury or concussion, and allergies.
+It shows the percentage of carriers and non-carriers diagnosed with or treated for restless leg syndrome, head injury or concussion, and allergies.

 Interestingly, these data suggest that having the LRRK2 G2019S variant may increase the risk of having allergies.
 A previous 23andMe publication titled The Parkinson’s phenome–traits associated with Parkinson’s disease in a broadly phenotyped cohort found a link between seasonal allergies and PD, suggesting a possible similarity in the immune system’s role in both conditions.
 Our new results support that possibility.